会社設立 · Japan Incorporation

 Post-Incorporation

 Corporate seal registered.
 Tax registration filed.
-Corporate bank account opened.
+Corporate bank account application submitted.

 Why Aplash